sheshankdebugged/sheshanktest/README.md

 Usage
 =====

 All methods are asynchronous, and will return a standard `(err, res, body)` params to your callback.
 The body will already be json parsed into a json object for easy handling.
-The following demonstrates how to require and instantiate OKCupidjs.
+The following demonstrates how to require and instantiate okcupidjs.

 ```javascript
 var OKCupid = require('okcupidjs')